Reuse your features: unifying retrieval and feature-metric alignment: Features for Retrieval and Alignment

-To provide a good initial guess for the feature-metric camera pose optimization, we extract hypercolumns \cite{germain2019sparse} using the already computed features of the shared encoder and the localization head.
-This allows us to filter the retrieval candidates and obtain an initial pose by means of a PnP-Ransac.
-This pose is better than the coarse pose obtained by image retrieval, boosting the localization performance of the subsequent optimization.
+To provide a good initial guess for the feature-metric camera pose optimization, we extract hypercolumns \cite{germain2019sparse} using the features computed by the shared encoder and the localization head.
+We filter the retrieval candidates and obtain an initial pose by means of a PnP+RANSAC.
+This pose is better than the coarse pose obtained by IR, boosting the localization performance of the subsequent optimization.